zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

         name="DEVOPS_AGENT",
         description="An AI assistant that invokes service functions.", instructions="""
-            Analyze the resolution instructions from the incident manager.
+            Apply the resolution instructions from the incident manager.
-            If there are no issues, do nothing.
+            If there are no issues, respond with "No action needed."

-            Otherwise, apply the appropriate resolution function.
+            RULES:
+            - Use the instructions provided.
+            - Do not read any log files yourself.
             """
     )
     ```